Skip to main content

 • Support volume — no abnormal spike in tickets tagged to the migration touchpoints

 If a wave fails any gate, the next wave does not ship until the cause is understood and the cohort spec adjusted.
 The point of gating isn’t to avoid all risk; it’s to make the risk bounded and observable.
 A bad wave is small; a bad bulk migration is permanent.
-Matched IAP holdouts →
+Matched store-billing holdouts →